janpolowinski/dswarm-temporary-docu/D:SWARM-Use-Case-at-SLUB-Dresden.md

 [[img/example-use-case-fotothek-comparison-source-target-data.png]]

 # The Mapping process
+For each source, we defined one or multiple mapping projects, all mapping to the same target schema (the Finc Solr schema).

-In case a source requires specific mappings, we set up a dedicated project per source and combine the mappings during the task execution.
+In case a source requires specific mappings, we set up a dedicated project for this source and combined the mappings during the task execution.
 For example, for processing the GBV data, we use the general OAI-PMH-MARCXML mappings and those from an extra project "GBV extra", which serves for setting GBV-specific constants.
-A preview of the transformation defined by the our mapping project for data from "deutsche Fotothek" is shown below.
+A preview of the transformation defined by our mapping project for data from the "deutsche FOTOTHEK" is shown below.

 [[img/screenshot-fotothek-mapping-project.png]]